meatball133/crystal/concept-wip/numbers/about.md

 ### Rounding up and down

-You can also round up or down using the `ceil` and `floor` methods.
+You can also round up or down to an Int by using the `ceil` and `floor` methods.
 The `ceil` method rounds up and the `floor` method rounds down.

 ```crystal